 ON NOW' – low cost or free general events for you and your family to enjoy.
 (NOTE: Due to the large number of events, this section has been moved to a second Quicklists page at EVENT QUICKLISTS!
 P2.

-THIS WEBSITE WAS UPDATED ON SATURDAY,
+THIS WEBSITE WAS UPDATED ON FRIDAY, 13 JULY 2018.

 'WHAT'S ON AUTHORS?' – events of particular

 interest to writers, readers, illustrators, artists and filmmakers.

 These pages were updated

 PAGE 1 - click here for more details: WHAT'S ON AUTHORS?